pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

                "icon": "_static/pydata-logo-square.png",
                "type": "local",
                # Add additional attributes to the href link.
-               # The defaults of target, rel, class, title and href may be overwritten.
+               # The defaults of the target, rel, class, title, and href may be overwritten.
                "attributes": {
                   "target" : "_blank",
                   "rel" : "noopener me",